microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-39-puppet-setup.md

 - **[Additional Puppet Node](https://raw.githubusercontent.com/Microsoft/PartsUnlimitedMRP/master/deploy/azurestack/instances/puppet_node/AddPuppetNode.json)**

-Alternatively, for those of you who like to press buttons, and would like a simple option for deploying without copying and pasting, click the button below from your **MAS-CON01** machine, and fill in the parameter fields.
+Alternatively, for those of you who like to press buttons, and would like a simple option for deploying without copying and pasting, click the button below from your **Azure Stack Development Kit Host** machine, and fill in the parameter fields.
 The link should open the Azure Stack admin portal, and if you're not already logged in, it'll prompt you for your Azure Stack credentials, then take you immediately to the custom template blade:

 <a href="https://adminportal.local.azurestack.external/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FPartsUnlimitedMRP%2Fmaster%2Fdeploy%2Fazurestack%2Finstances%2Fpuppet_node%2FAddPuppetNode.json" target="_blank">
         <img src="https://raw.githubusercontent.com/Microsoft/PartsUnlimitedMRP/master/docs/assets/azurestack/DeployToStack.png"/>